 Girard returned to 301 in the late 1960s to update the exterior, to redesign the building’s interior (except for Miller’s suite), and to expand the offices of Irwin Management Company to include the adjacent building on Third Street.
 His design included his signature bright colors, carpeted ceilings, and a proposed “IMCO” logo for Irwin Management Company.

 This project was featured on the February 1975 cover of Interiors.
 Balthazar Korab, who frequently documented Columbus’ built environment, returned to 301 Washington Street to take photographs of the new interior design for the magazine article.

 Alexander Girard, the interior designer for the Miller House, was also an architect who was responsible for the facade renovation and interior design of 301 Washington.
 The exterior includes a recessed entry with white ceramic tile walls, globe light fixtures in the coffered ceiling, and a distinctive, projecting gold entry vestibule with side doors.
 Simplicity of design is reflected in the remodeled interiors that feature rounded corners, clean lines and attention to details, such as light switches that are hidden behind curtains.
 The second floor offices showcase strong lines and subtle colors.
 The ceilings are a custom egg crate with uniform lighting, and the carpet was custom designed with a linear pattern.
 The doors are sliding wood panels.
 A custom open screen separates the stairs and the second floor reception area.

 Take a tour

 Portrait of a leader (3:32)

 MILLER HOUSE – Take a guided tour of a mid-century modern masterpiece

-NORTH CHRISTIAN- Eero Saarinen thought it had to be perfect, perhaps it is
+NORTH CHRISTIAN CHURCH – Eero Saarinen thought it had to be perfect, and perhaps it is

-ZAHARAKOS – where Mr. Miller and Erro Saarinen began their collaboration
+ZAHARAKOS – grab an ice cream in the spot where Mr. Miller and Eero Saarinen began their collaboration